 Lose Equity: As with growth capital, venture capital usually necessitates giving up some equity.

 Lose Control: The amount of control you lose depends on the amount of capital you need.
 This can range from losing your position as the majority owner, bringing in a minority owner, or simply giving up a few board seats.

 Venture capital is almost exclusively for startups and early stage companies.
 To obtain venture capital, all one really needs is a strong business plan with potential for significant revenue and profitability.

 While both private equity and venture capital offer different benefits, RevTek offers a better financing model.
 Whether you are a startup that has achieved early success or a more mature company looking to expand or change, we can help.

 Our model is quite simple: we provide the capital, and you pay it back in manageable monthly payments based on your monthly, recurring revenue.
 You do not have to be profitable to be eligible, but you should have a recurring revenue of at least $50,000 a month.

 We offer significant benefits that distinguish us from the alternatives.

 - We do not take your equity.
-We have no interest in taking any ownership in your company.
-Venture and growth capital necesitate giving up minority to majority ownership, but that is not what we want.
+Furthermore, we have no interest in taking any ownership in your company.
+Venture and growth capital necessitate giving up minority to majority ownership, but that is not what we want.
 Our goal is to provide you the capital you need to succeed.

 - We do not take control.
 We also do not require a place on your board of advisors or need any people involved in the operations of your business.
 You know your business better than we do, so we want you to continue to run it the best way you know how.